UPMC Magee-Womens Hospital: History

-History of Magee goes back to the early 1900s when on January 19, 1911, Mrs. Alfred Birdsall delivered the first baby at a makeshift hospital in the former home of Christopher Magee.
-The hospital is built on the grounds of the home of legendary Pittsburgh political boss Christopher Magee and named in honor of his mother, Elizabeth Steel Magee.
+The history of Magee dates back to the early 1900s when on January 19, 1911, Mrs. Alfred Birdsall delivered a baby at a makeshift hospital in the former home of politician Christopher Magee.
+Magee Hospital was built on the grounds of Magee's home and named in honor of his mother, Elizabeth Steel Magee.

 In 1931, Magee Hospital and the University of Pittsburgh created an agreement to establish a 28-bed teaching unit at the hospital.
-In 1962 Magee Hospital merged with Pittsburgh Woman's Hospital, and became Magee-Womens Hospital.
+In 1962, Magee Hospital merged with Pittsburgh Woman's Hospital, forming Magee-Womens Hospital.

 The hospital merged with UPMC in 1999.
-In 2011 the hospital undertook an expansion of its main facility which was completed in June, 2012.
+In 2011, the hospital undertook an expansion of its main facility, which was completed in June 2012.
 The expansion added six floors, increased the number of beds from 318 to 335 (including 14 additional intensive care rooms), and expanded the surgical and ambulatory facilities.

 About

 UPMC Magee-Womens Hospital is a UPMC specialty hospital that serves as its primary facility for women's health.
 While primarily a women's hospital, it has offered some services for men since the 1960s.

 The hospital is located in the Oakland neighborhood of Pittsburgh near UPMC Presbyterian, a location it has been at since its fourth year in 1915.
 It currently is equipped with 335 beds, an emergency room and ambulatory facilities on four floors which allows it to offer all possible services under one roof including family medicine physicians, gastroenterologists, dermatologists, rheumatologists, pulmonary specialists, orthopedists, urologists and neurologists.

 Magee-Womens has a staff of 2,500, of which 1,500 are medically licensed.
 It also operates a satellite hospital in the city's northern suburbs as part as the UPMC Passavant facility as well as 9 metro area imaging clinics.

-10,000 births are performed at Magee each year, which accounts for 45 percent of all births in Allegheny County.
+Magee performs 10,000 births each year, which accounts for 45% of all births in Allegheny County.

 UPMC Hamot campus

 UPMC Hamot Women's Hospital is a five-story, 165,000 ft2, 93-bed stand-alone hospital that opened in 2011.
 The hospital houses obstetrics, neonatology, and gynecology specialities of UPMC Hamot and includes a Level III neonatal intensive care unit.
 As of October 2013, it also houses the Pediatrics wing of UPMC Hamot.

 Iron Fence from "The Maples" (C.L.
 Magee estate) in front of Magee-Womens hospital of UPMC.
-In the background we see the emergency department of Magee-Women's.
+The emergency department of Magee-Women's is visible in the background.

 In December 2015, UPMC Hamot Women's Hospital was renamed to Magee-Womens Hospital - UPMC Hamot Campus to reflect its alignment with Magee-Womens Hospital of UPMC.